MohamedMahmoudsh/Signal-Project/README.md

 ![image](https://github.com/MohamedMahmoudsh/Signal-Project/assets/113555799/bd11f4df-c9bd-4f31-844d-ad9088dc7614)

 ### How to use this csv ?
--Just by reading csv read all stored directory and store it a numpy array -Decod the label zero for Normal , one for Abnormal
+-Just by reading csv read all stored directory and store it a numpy array.

+-Decod the label zero for Normal , one for Abnormal.

 ## CNN model